dkimitsa/dkimitsa.github.io/_posts/2017-10-19-bro-gen-tutorial.md

         name: getClassDomain
 ```

 Also it is time to first look through FIXME class to pick up values.
 Just skip enums as these got there due unknown enums.
-Find similar looking values, *cross check* in headers and combine values to classes/unums:
+Find similar looking values, *cross check* in headers and combine values to classes/enums.
+Modifications to `googlemobileadssdk.yaml`:
 ```yaml
 values:
 ...